R3Conclave/conclave-core-sdk/docs/docs/architecture.md

 !!! notice

-    Future versions of the platform may offer encrypted logging of various forms.
+    Future versions of the platform may automatically set up encrypted logging.
+For now, if you want release mode logging you can log to the [in-memory filesystem](filesystem.md) and export logs from time to time to a trusted client or another enclave.
+Alternatively you may decide that due to the sensitive nature of what your enclave does, nobody should receive its logs when in release mode: this is a perfectly normal and reasonable choice!

 ## Deployment